Sub-Saharan Africa’s server capacity surged by 25.8% in 2024, according to a report from the Tony Blair Institute for Global Change.

 Africa’s tech talent pipeline

-However, challenges are holding back opportunities for African talent.
-There has not been an increase in the availability of compute training programmes via major commercial leaders.
+There has not, however, been an increase in the availability of computer training programmes from commercial providers.

 In cloud computing, the term “compute” describes concepts and objects related to software computation.
-It is a generic term used to reference processing power, memory, networking, storage, and other resources required for the computational success of any program, according to AWS.
+It is a generic term used to reference processing power, memory, networking, storage, and other resources required for the computational success of any program, according to Amazon Web Services (AWS).

 With the lack of institutional training, some talent may be turning to informal channels to train themselves, the report says.